When you buy through our links, we may earn an affiliate commission.

 Watching TV when the audio and video are out of sync is my wife’s number one annoyance.
 She will notice the slightest difference and will go at lengths to fix the issue.

 We’ve spent hours trying every trick in the book from checking cables, resetting devices, and changing a few settings.
 Thankfully, we finally fixed the issue and we’ve listed out all the solutions with the most common solution first.

 How to Fix Audio Delays on webOS LG TV Models

 How you fix the audio delay on your TV largely depends on what type of TV you have.
 If you bought your TV after 2015, it operates on webOS.
 If you bought your TV before 2015, it works on Netcast.
 The steps may vary, but the setting you are looking for is pretty consistent.

 To address sound issues on a newer, webOS LG TV:

-- Press the home icon on your remote.
+- Select the gear icon on your remote.

 - Choose “Sound.”